Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-03-Configure-Message-Encryption.md

 ### Review

-During this lab, you've gained knowledge on the process of creating a Mail Flow Encryption Rule using the Exchange admin center
+During this lab, you've gained knowledge on the process of creating a Mail Flow Encryption Rule using the Exchange admin center.

 ### You have successfully completed the lab